-- Staff has defined a process to ensure that BBII conveys new needs ASAP. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved three new parcels to date.
+- Staff has defined a process to ensure that BBII conveys new needs as soon as possible. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved four new parcels to date.